 So whilst this focus from law firms to personal injury lawyers is subtle, it does once again highlight the potential value of really niching down.

 gShift (SEO SOftware Platform) – $2-5M Annual Revenue

 If it weren’t for Moz founder Rand Fishkin mentioning gShift on Twitter a few years ago I would never have known they existed.
 Fortunately their revenue numbers aren’t so shy.

 gShift describe themselves as an “SEO and content optimization platform” and placed #305 on Canadian Businesses G500 Awards, reporting annual revenues of $2-5M.

 They were happy to report on that ranking with their own press release, which is confirmation enough for me that the numbers – while broad – are accurate.

 The business has also received a total of $3.5 million from investors across four funding rounds.
 Showing the belief there is in gShift and their business model.

 RankWatch (SEO Software Platform) – $2.3M Annual Revenue

 Their average customer spends $125 per month to get actionable insights on rankings, backlinks and their competitors in the search results.

-Their homepage states they have 25,000 active customers in 25 countries, though just last month they stated they have 1,500 paying customers.
+Their homepage states they have more than 25,000 active customers in 25 countries, though just last month they stated they have 1,500 paying customers.
 I’m not totally sure where the 25,000 number comes from, since they don’t appear to have any kind of free offering.